Spanish tapas: Amada.

 Part of a group dinner but we had a good sampling of the menu including some items made just for our group.

-Highlights included the jamon croquet….the romesco sauce is to die for…sweetness with a hint of paprika and crunchiness with the add of ground almonds; the cauliflower with pickled mustard seeds, goat cheese and raisins…interesting blend of flavors with a tart sweetness and the grilled shrimp….salty and smoky at the same time.
-Lastly, the mushroom risotto was rich and creamy and the costillas de ternera….flatbread with short ribs, horseradish, parmesan and bacon …was one of my favorites.
-My least favorite was the grilled chicken skewers which seemed oddly bland and on the dry side.
+Highlights include the jamon croquet…the romesco sauce is to die for…sweetness with a hint of paprika and crunchiness with the add of ground almonds; the cauliflower with pickled mustard seeds, goat cheese and raisins…interesting blend of flavors with a tart sweetness and the grilled shrimp…salty and smoky at the same time.
+The mushroom risotto was rich and creamy and the costillas de ternera…flatbread with short ribs, horseradish, parmesan and bacon …was one of my favorites.
+My least favorite: grilled chicken skewers which seemed oddly bland and on the dry side.

 @theeatingplaces #theeatingplaces #seattlefoodies